 How To Make A Simple Smash Book0

-A smash book is a mixture of scrapbooking, memory keeping and journaling.
-It is not as precise as scrapbooking and is a place to add memorabilia, postcards, tickets, photos and journaling as randomly as you like.
-I used Papermilldirect's special offer 500gsm black card for the book covers and lots of different coloured card and patterned papers for my inserts.
+Although I know we have mentioned it above, a smash book is a mixture of scrapbooking, memory keeping and journaling.
+It’s not as precise as scrapbooking and is a place to add memorabilia, postcards, tickets, photos and journaling as randomly as you like.
+I used Papermill Direct's special offer 500gsm black card for the book covers and lots of different coloured card and patterned papers for my inserts.

-As a child I remember receiving a Victorian type scrapbook with stickers and other items to add to it.
+As a child, I remember receiving a Victorian-style scrapbook with stickers and other items to add to it.
 It was fun sticking things into the scrapbook and adding details about them throughout the year.
-A smash book reminds me of this old fashioned type of scrapbooking, it is something you can fill with interesting things you pick up, ideas you have, write about places you have been and things you have seen, oruse it to try out crafty techniques, stamps, doodling and colouring.
+A smash book reminds me of this old-fashioned type of scrapbooking; it’s something you can fill with interesting things you pick up, and ideas you have, write about places you have been and things you have seen, or use it to try out crafty techniques, stamps, doodling and colouring.

 Materials I used:

 - Papermill Direct special offer 500gsm card and various coloured card

 - Patterned papers from 6" x 6" pads

 - Bind It All machine and binding wires or a hole punch and jump rings